-Squint is a London-based theatre company that asks big questions about the world we live in through exhilarating and provocative new work.
+Squint is a London-based theatre company that asks big questions about the world through exhilarating and provocative new work.

 Our distinctive, ensemble-driven productions collide new writing, music, movement and multimedia to create visceral and highly visual experiences.